nhsland/newblue/README.md

 (To be clear, we are not talking about JS positional stuff, but this does include z stacking which does need considering globally)

+## Browser support

+* Chrome > 60
+* Edge > 15

+## JS hooks

+* CSS classes used only as JS hooks (i.e. not being used by CSS to style anything) should be prefixed with `js-`.

 ## Theme naming

 Originally conceived as "Pro" & "Classic" these are now respectively "Dark" & "Light".
 You may find usage of "pro-theme" in some of the older sass files.

+## Opinionated SCSS guides

+Basically, follow best practices...

+* Never use `!important` (unless you really, really must...)
+* Never use ID's for styling.
+This avoids specificity issues (although, some top level elements do - for historical reasons)
+* Use lower-case for classnames, with words separated by a hyphen. (e.g. `.btn-dropdown`)
+* Generally, try and use an object orientated approach.
+Don't name your subclasses with a prefix of the class you're extending.
+* Generally use semantic, descriptive classnames that hint at their function.
+* Avoid qualifying class names with type selectors e.g. `div.myclass` (Unless you want the class to be bound to a specific DOM element).
+* Keep your selectors short!
+And try to keep your selectors shallow.

 ## Iconography